 CNA Financial provides cross-continental coverage.
 The company is an umbrella organization for a wide range of insurance providers, including Continental Casualty and Continental Insurance.
 It primarily provides commercial policies, such as workers' compensation, auto, and general liability.
 CNA also sells specialty insurance including professional liability (doctors, lawyers, and architects) and vehicle warranty service contracts.
 The firm offers commercial surety bonds (through CNA Surety), risk management, claims administration, and information services.
 Its products are sold by independent agents and brokers in the US and through partners abroad.
 Holding company Loews owns 90% of CNA, which was formed in 1897.

-Most of its non-core insurance products are in run-off, including a few remaining life, annuity, and pension products, as well as accident and health insurance.
+Most of CNA Financial's non-core insurance products are in run-off, including a few remaining life, annuity, and pension products, as well as accident and health insurance.

-CNA is headquartered in Chicago and has offices throughout the US and Canada and in Europe.
+CNA is headquartered in Chicago and has offices throughout the US and Canada; it also has locations in Europe and Asia.

 Sales and Marketing